 Our retail portfolio includes approximately 420 company-operated retail stores and approximately 370 concessions.
 Additionally, we operate a wholesale business, through which we primarily sell our products to distributors and franchisees (currently approximately 1,490 doors), and in certain markets, including Japan and South Korea, we have a significant department store presence.
 Digital commerce is a key focus area, with our products sold on Tmall, jd.com, zalora.com and several other accounts, as well as calvinklein.com, which we operate in China, Hong Kong, Macau, Japan, Malaysia, Singapore, Taiwan and South Korea.

-Calvin Klein's European business accounted for 28% of Calvin Klein's revenues in 2017.
+Calvin Klein's European business accounted for 30% of Calvin Klein's revenues in 2018.
 In these countries, we sell CALVIN KLEIN jeanswear, underwear and accessories, and a limited selection of men's CK CALVIN KLEIN apparel.
 Our store base includes approximately 200 retail stores (full price and outlet locations), approximately 730 concessions and approximately 150 franchisee stores.
 We also operate calvinklein.com across Europe, which ships to nearly 30 countries.Our Calvin Klein Europe business has experienced significant growth over the last several years and we continue to believe that Europe represents the brand’s largest regional opportunity in the near-term.
-We believe that the largest growth opportunities in Europe are to develop the men’s apparel business, which is in early stages of growth, and introduce women’s apparel in Fall 2018.
-Additionally, there is significant room to expand jeanswear and accessories and launch performancewear in Fall 2018.
+We believe that the largest growth opportunities in Europe are to develop the men’s apparel business, which is in early stages of growth, expand women’s apparel and performancewear (both categories launched in Fall 2018), and grow accessories and jeanswear.

 Calvin Klein has approximately 55 licensing and similar arrangements (including arrangements with our joint ventures in Australia, India and Mexico) worldwide with third parties for use of the CALVIN KLEIN brands for a broad array of products.